- The ACTUAL best battery powered PA speakers and subwoofers – portable and powerful! - May 24, 2023

 There you have it – my favorite and best beaches in Rijeka.
 Check out my related articles on my favorite things to do in Rijeka and how to take the bus in Rijeka guides to be fully equipped for your adventures.

 Any questions or thoughts either leave them down below or reach out on my social medias – I’m really glad to help!
 Thanks for reading and peace.

-Moving to Croatia from Canada – opinions & guide by a Canadian living in Croatia
+Moving to Croatia – my opinions & info by a Canadian living in Croatia

 How to travel Croatia the entertaining way.
 Best camping, transit, and more.